derekeverett/HIC_experimental_data/README.md

 # HIC_experimental_data
-This repository is intended as a place to store experimental data relevant to Heavy Ion Physics.
+This repository is intended as a place to access experimental data relevant to Heavy Ion Physics in a consistent format.

 Data are stored in a directory format: